 The present investigation was carried out in Akola, Buldana, Washim, Amravati, Yavatmal and Wardha districts of Vidarbha region of Maharashtra with exploratory design of social research.
-From each district one Tahsil was selected where cotton crop was cultivated by the majority farmers during 2013-14.
-From each selected tahsil 4 villages were selected randomly and from each selected village 10 farmers were sampled randomly who were interviewed with the help of structured interview schedule.
-Thus this investigation was confined to a sample of 240 farmers having cotton crop.
+From each district one Tahsil is selected were cotton crop cultivated by the majority farmers during 2013-14.
+From each selected tahsil 4 villages were selected randomly and from each selected village 10 farmers were interviewed with the help of structured interview schedule.
+Thus this investigation was confined to a sample of 240 farmers of cotton crop.
 Data were collected by personal interview method with the help of structured interview schedule.
 Interview was conducted at residence of respondent as well as on the farm of the respondents.